Ajay-kun/project_management_/README.md

 # project_management_
-Description
+Description :

- is a web-based application designed to facilitate task management and collaboration among users.
+This is a web-based application designed to facilitate task management and collaboration among users.
  The system provides a user-friendly interface where users can add tasks, assign them to specific users, and track the status of each task.

 Prerequisites